 BUILDING AS EDUCATIONAL TOOL

 The integration of educational programs and workshops that teach various skilled trades can yield a collection of people who can adapt traditional knowledge of making with contemporary building practices.
 A unique blend of local material supplies and the desire for contemporary utilities and facilities can create a new local vernacular that is specific to the community it is built in.
-These new built works can then integrate all of the ingredients necessary responds to the needs of the present while being rooted in the realities and desires of the present.
+New built works can then integrate all of the ingredients necessary responds to the needs of the present while being rooted in contemporary realities and lifestyle desires.